kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 For further information on how this label_selector interacts with `spec.deployment.accessible_namespaces` read the [technical documentation](https://github.com/kiali/kiali-operator/blob/master/deploy/kiali/kiali_cr.yaml).

 To label a namespace you can use the following command.
-For more information see the link:https://kubernetes.io/docs/concepts/overview/working-with-objects/labels[Kubernete's official documentation].
+For more information see the [Kubernete's official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels).

 ```
   kubectl label namespace my-namespace kiali-enabled=true